PathwayCommons/guide/_workflows/pathway_enrichment_i/visualize.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.short }

 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
 Path from sample comparison to Enrichment Map themes.</strong> Depicted is a pair-wise comparison between two classes.
 Sourcing and processing gene expression data for two classes has been described previously in this workflow.
-An enrichment analyis can generate gene sets altered in each class.
+An enrichment analysis can generate gene sets altered in each class.
 The Enrichment Map summarizes this data in which nodes represent gene sets and edges overlap in genes.
 The size and color of nodes corresponds to the number of genes and the class in which that set demonstrated enrichment.
 Likewise, the number of shared genes is indicated by edge thickness.
 Enrichment Map is a basis upon which similar gene sets can be grouped (ovals) and annotated with overarching 'themes'.
 </div>

 Subsequently, expression data was used to derive a measure of differential expression between subtypes (i.e. P-value).
 From this, a rank metric was calculated to order genes: Those highest ranked are up-regulated in 'mesenchymal' samples and those lowest ranked are up-regulated in 'immunoreactive' samples (Table 1).